jasonhongxyz/website/now.markdown

 🌱 ~ I'm learning about Linux on Apple Silicon.

-📖 ~ I'm reading Why We Sleep by Matthew Walker.
+📖 ~ I'm reading The Murder of Roger Ackroyd by Agatha Christie.

-📺 ~ I'm watching Westworld.
-These violent delights have violent ends.
+📺 ~ I'm watching House of Dragons.

 👾 ~ I'm playing VALORANT.
 (Diamond 2)